wtimkey/wtimkey.github.io/index.md

 Matt Wilber, William Timkey, and Marten van Schijndel. "[To Point or Not to Point: Understanding How Abstractive Summarizers Paraphrase Text](https://aclanthology.org/2021.findings-acl.298/)" In <i>Proceedings of the 2021 Findings of the ACL</i>.
 2021.

 ## Teaching

+I also have a passion for teaching!
+Currently, I am a Teaching Fellow in the [Department of Statisics](https://statistics.fas.harvard.edu/) at Harvard University.
+I believe a solid understanding of statistics is fundamental to good science in any field.

 Fall 2021:    STAT 104 - Introduction to Quantitative Methods for Economics @ Harvard University (Teaching Fellow)

 Summer 2021:  STAT 100 - Introduction to Quantitative Methods @ Harvard University (Teaching Fellow)